psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 international soccer leagues more emotionally compelling is that because of _relegation_ teams cannot tank.
 Let us review.

-In American sports, because we are a communist society, when you do _badly_ and come in _last_ the league tries to help ou out by giving you the best shot at new young players to make your team good again.
+In American sports, because they are _communist_, when you do _badly_ and come in _last_ in the league, the league tries to help you out by giving you the best shot at new young players to make your team good again.
 No one would actually publicly condone losing on purpose to get good draft picks, but at least in the NBA there is a verb (tanking) that means basically "lose as on purpose as you can to get good picks".
 In addition, there was even a team (the Philadelphia 76ers) that engaged in what they called "the process", which involved tanking over _multiple_ seasons to get many good draft picks to become more competitive.
-They did this for about five years and obtained a generational player (Joel Embiid) that has led them to several thrilling exits in the early rounds of the playoffs.
+They did this for about five years and obtained a generational player (Joel Embiid) who has led them to several thrilling exits in the early rounds of the playoffs.
 So there is that.

 NFL teams can't really explicitly tank, but under good management bad teams can get good if they understand how to use the draft system to their advantage.
+As far as I know it's impossible to tank in baseball.
+But baseball sucks anyway.

-International football teams cannot do this _at all_.
+International football teams cannot tank _at all_.
 If you lose you don't get second chances.
-You get kicked out of the league into a lower tier league where you get even less money and fewer resources which makes it even harder for you to win.
-This system is called _relegation_.
-Typically the bottom three teams in the league get kicked out and replaced by the top three teams in the tier below.
+You get kicked out of the league into a lower tier league.
+You lose half your revenue.
+You have to fire everyone.
+You lose all your players.
+And then you have to win again in the lower league to get back into the higher tier.
+This system is called _relegation_ and _promotion_.
+Typically the bottom three teams in the league get kicked out (relegation) and replaced by the top three teams in the tier below (promotion).
 In English soccer there are 6 or 7 levels of professional and semi-professional leagues ... so the potential for collapse is almost infinite.

 This is a brutal and Darwinian way to run a sports league, and it's also genius for two
 reasons: